The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 We will think of $(a_m)_{m\geq1}$ as (complex analytic) coordinates on $\cE$.
 That is, we think of $c$, $f$, $(a_m)$, $\tilde c$, $g$, $(b_m)$ as functions defined on $\cJ_{0,\infty}$, e.g. $c: \eta \in \cJ_{0,\infty}\mapsto c_\eta \in \R$.
 When the context is clear, we will make the dependence on $\eta$ implicit.

 We denote by $\nu$ the SLE$_\kappa$ loop measure of \cite{Zhan21_SLEloop} restricted to $\cJ_{0,\infty}$, which is a scale-invariant Borel measure on $\cJ_{0,\infty}$ (Proposition \ref{prop:sle_is_borel}).
-In this whole paper, $\kappa$ is fixed and belongs to $(0,4]$, the range corresponding to simple loops.
+In this whole paper, $\kappa$ is fixed and belongs to $(0,4]$, the range corresponding to simple loops and the corresponding central charge is fixed by

 By scale invariance, the marginal law of $\nu$ on the $c$-coordinate is a multiple of Lebesgue measure on $\R$.
 The multiplicative constant is irrelevant for the current paper, and it will be convenient to fix it at $1/\sqrt{\pi}$.
-Disintegrating $\nu$, we then have a factorisation

-where $\d c$ is Lebesgue measure on $\R$ and $\nu^\#$ is a probability measure on $\cE$ called the \emph{shape measure} (borrowing the terminology of \cite{AngSun21_CLE}).
+Again by scale invariance, the marginal law of $\nu$ on the $f$-coordinate, conditionally on $c$, does not depend on the value of $c$.
+This gives a probability measure on $\cE$ that we will denote by $\nu^\#$.
+A variant of $\nu^\#$ is called the \emph{shape measure} in \cite{AngCaiSunWu}.
+Altogether, we have decomposed